 Blumira can help with IRS Pub 1075 requirements (3.2, 4.7, 9.3 and more) for audit trails, data storage, audit events/records, protection of audit information, continuous monitoring and more.

 For certain municipalities, they must meet other compliance requirements to safeguard healthcare patient data, such as that of incarcerated inmates held in county prisons.
 Blumira can help you meet security requirements such as HIPAA, NIST 800-53 and more.

 Free SIEM For State and Local Governments

 On average, it takes most organizations a matter of minutes and hours to start sending logs to Blumira’s platform for detection and response coverage.

 While traditional SIEMs require months of setup, Blumira does all of the heavy lifting for you – we parse your data, write and roll out new rules automatically, and provide pre-written playbooks for response.

-With Blumira’s free edition, you can detect and respond to Microsoft 365 threats for unlimited users and data.
+With Blumira Free SIEM edition, an approved free solution by the CISA, you can detect and respond to threats from Microsoft 365, and other integrations, with unlimited users and data.

 This makes it fast, easy, and free for city and county local governments to try Blumira’s platform before they decide to buy, using the team they have today.